⚡ Quick Verdict:

 What is Close CRM?

-Close CRM is a sales-focused platform built for small to medium-sized teams.
+Close CRM is a sales-focused platform built for small to medium-sized businesses.

-It combines calling, emailing, and SMS into one inbox for faster outbound sales.
+It combines calling, email, and SMS into a single sales inbox.

 Close CRM